supriya-mukkamalla/attendance_ml/README.md

 2️⃣ Create a Virtual Environment (Optional but Recommended) python3 -m venv venv source venv/bin/activate      # On Mac/Linux venv\Scripts\activate         # On Windows

 3️⃣ Install Dependencies
 pip install face_recognition opencv-python numpy

-🔹 Note: You may also need to install dlib for face recognition.
+⚠️ Note: You may also need to install dlib for face recognition.
+On macOS, run:

-On macOS: brew install cmake before installing face_recognition.
+brew install cmake
+pip install dlib

 🧠 How It Works

-Dataset Preparation
+Prepare Dataset

 Create a folder named dataset/.

-Inside it, add one subfolder per student (e.g., supriya/, mohana/)
+Inside it, add one subfolder per student (e.g., supriya/, mohana/).

-Each folder should contain several clear face images of that student.
+Each folder should contain several clear face images of that person.

-Encode Faces
-Run the script below to generate face encodings:
+Generate Face Encodings

 python3 scripts/encode_faces.py